SanekYo-arch/Potato-Injector/README.md

 ### Done

 ## License
-### This project licensed under the GPL V2.0 license
+### This project licensed under the GPL-3.0 license